rustytanton/web-ui-developer-puzzle/CODE_REVIEW.md

 One fundamental improvement I would make would be to localize strings in this app [following practices described in Angular's documention](https://angular.io/guide/i18n).
 As the app was built with lots of English string fragments dropped directly into the templates and no annotation/translation, it would be a significant amount of work to make it usable for non-English-speaking audiences.

+A second improvement I'd is the e2e test runner is not set up to be very DRY right now.
+It could use a sprint 0 to make some common UI interactions reusable in multiple tests (examples: submit a search to a form, open the reading list, etc).

 ## Issues

 - `npm install` noted 11 security vulnerabilities (3 high/8 low).
 The high severity issues and 1 low severity issue were fixed easily by running `npm audit fix`, leaving 7 low severity prototype pollution issues all from the `yargs-parser` package.
 Some [online research](https://stackoverflow.com/questions/61535702/prototype-pollution-npm-vulnerability-cant-be-fixed) led me to determine this is a known issue that only effects development environments, and that I shouldn't spend further time on it during this exercise.